zenglenn42/opengl-tutorial-tbb/README.md

 Lightness and dark, a metaphor for life and opengl programming.
 You type the code in perfectly and are rewarded with an empty rendering window.
 It's a dark alley and you're not sure how to proceed.

-I double check the code, start reading the comment section of the youtube video, and look for general strategies for OpenGL debugging, then sleep on it so my subconcious could churn away on the mystery.
+I double check the code, start reading the comment section of the youtube video, and look for general strategies for OpenGL debugging, then sleep on it so my subconcious can churn away on the mystery.

 Cutting to the chase, I discover two issues: